 Trees are also interesting to photographers because their appeal changes depending on whether or when they are seen from up close or far away.
 From a distance, trees truly look like flowers, their thousands of leaves forming singular colorful clouds floating over wiry stocks.
 From up close, photographers find equal fascination in the smaller details that reveal themselves.
-The shapes of the leaves, growths of mushrooms and moss, richly textured bark, all leading up to an elaborate network of branches, each one baring a smaller branch, upon which an even smaller branch grows, and so on and so forth.
+The shapes of the leaves, growths of mushrooms, moss and plants, richly textured bark, all leading up to an elaborate network of branches, each one baring a smaller branch, upon which an even smaller branch grows, and so on and so forth.

 Trees are visually exciting subjects, alive and in a constant state of change.
 Share your own images of trees by tagging them with #trees.